UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ## How do I monitor a job?

-### qstat
+### squeue

-The `qstat` command shows the status of your jobs.
+The `squeue` command shows the status of your jobs.
 By default, if you run it with no options, it shows only your jobs (and no-one else’s).
 This makes it easier to keep track of your jobs.

 The output will look something like this:
 ```